9 January 1917 German Crown Council meeting: Later events

 On 31 January the US government was notified that Germany would implement unrestricted submarine warfare in the waters adjacent to the British Isles, the sea within 400 nmi of the western French coast and all of the Mediterranean Sea bar Spanish coastal waters and a 20 nmi lane provided for Greek shipping.
 All Allied or neutral vessels in these zones would be liable to be sunk by U-boats without warning.
+One concession was made, that a single American ship per week would be permitted to sail along a "safety lane" to Falmouth provided the vessel was marked and the US government guaranteed that it did not carry contraband.
 The reason given for the adoption of the policy was the rejection by the Allies of a peace proposal announced by Germany in December 1916, although it is doubtful that the German government seriously considered the Allies would take up the offer in the first place.

 In response to the adoption of unrestricted submarine warfare the US broke off all diplomatic relations with Germany on 3 February.
 The zones were expanded over the following months eventually including the Barents Sea and most of the North Atlantic.
 The policy was one of the factors that influenced the US government to declare war on Germany on 6 April.